JodusNodus/kies/README.md

 # Kies
-Universal fuzzy selector for macOs comparable with dmenu
+Universal fuzzy selector for macOs comparable with dmenu.

 - Gets list of items from stdin.
 - Fuzzy-searches as you type.
 - Sends result to stdout.
+- Fully customizable colors
 - Run `kies -h` for more info.

 ## Install